Air Purifier Room Size Calculator

 Step-by-step: how to use the calculator

-If your tape measure or room listing is in feet, select “Feet.”
-If you are more comfortable with metric measurements, select “Meters.”
-The tool will still output CADR in CFM, because that is how most purifiers are labeled.
-If you prefer metric airflow, a simple conversion is 1 CFM ≈ 1.7 m³/h.
+If your tape measure or room listing is in feet, select Feet.
+If you are more comfortable with metric measurements, select Meters.
+The tool still outputs CADR in CFM because that is how many consumer purifiers are rated.
+If you prefer metric airflow, a quick conversion is 1 CFM ≈ 1.7 m³/h.

 These fields estimate ongoing filter replacement costs.
 They do not change the CADR result.
 Instead, they help you compare how expensive different purifiers may be to run over time.